radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 end
 ```

-The `relation` line tells the mapper what relation this mapper links to.
-The
+The `relation` line tells ROM that we want this mapper to be used for mapping
+any results returned from the `projects` relation.

-`register_as` registers this mapper as a mapper for `:project` resources.
-This
+The `register_as` registers this mapper to be accessible as `:project`, which
+is how we're accessing it currently in the repository.
+This name _must_ match
-name _must_ match up with the name used in our `ProjectRepository`'s `command`
+up with the name used in our `ProjectRepository`'s `command` line.
-line.

-The commented out lines here define the behaviour of the mapper.
-Let's
+The commented out lines here define the behaviour of the mapper, specifying
-uncomment these and transform them into this:
+which model and attributes we want to use for our mapping.
+Let's uncomment the
+model and the first attribute (`:name`), but remove the `:email` attribute,
+leaving our mapper's code to be this:

 ```ruby
 class ProjectMapper < ROM::Mapper
   relation :projects
   register_as :project

   model Project